whaakman/azure-docs.nl-nl/articles/active-directory/develop/scenario-protected-web-api-verification-scope-app-roles.md

     public IEnumerable<TodoItem> Get()
     {
         VerifyUserHasAnyAcceptedScope(scopeRequiredByAPI);
-        // Do the work and return the result
+        // Do the work and return the result.
         ...
     }
 ...